nat-foerch/Gonzalez--Data-Science-Portfolio/MLStreamlitApp/README.md

 ### Two Awesome Ways To Run The App:

-1. Click this [link](https://foerchml.streamlit.app/) (Quick & Easy)
+1. Click this [link](https://foerchml.streamlit.app/) (Quick & Easy 😊)

 2. Download the [MLStreamlit App code](https://github.com/nat-foerch/Gonzalez--Data-Science-Portfolio/blob/main/MLStreamlitApp/MLStreamlitApp.py) within the MLStreamlitApp folder in the Gonzalez-Data_Science-Protfolio.Then open VS Code, upload the .py file, and type "streamlit run MLSteamlitApp.py".
 The app will deploy in a different browser.
+(Slower but cooler 😎)

 ## App Features
 ### Choose your dataset!